Paulien Hogeweg: Early life and education

 Born in Amsterdam, the Netherlands, Hogeweg graduated with a master's degree from the University of Amsterdam in 1969.
 In her last year as Biology Masters Student, Hogeweg published her studies on water plants titled Structure of aquatic vegetation: a comparison of aquatic vegetation in India, the Netherlands and Czechoslovakia.
 While volunteering at Leiden University, Hogeweg started her study as a Ph.D. student at Utrecht University.
-She published seven articles based on her Ph.D work.
+She published seven articles based on her Ph.D. work.
 She graduated from Utrecht University in 1976.
 The title of her thesis is "Topics in Biological Pattern Analysis", which addressed pattern formation and pattern recognition in biology.

 Career

 After graduating with a Masters in biology she went to volunteer at a Lab at Leiden University.
-It was when volunteering at Leiden University that she met Hesper and coined the term Bioinformatics, which she defines as:“the study of information processes in biotic systems.”
+It was when volunteering at Leiden University that she met Hesper and coined the term Bioinformatics, which she defines as:"the study of information processes in biotic systems."
 In 1977, Hogeweg opened a research lab dedicated to bioinformatics with Ben Hesper.
 In 1990, Hogeweg published an important paper in the field of pre-biotic study: Spiral wave structure in pre-biotic evolution hypercycle stable against parasites.
 In 1991, Hogeweg became a full professor of Theoretical Biology at Utrecht University (UU).
 Since 2008, Hogeweg has been an Honorary professor at UU.
 Hogeweg has participated as an editor board member for Journal Theoretical Biology, Bulletin Mathematical Biology, Biosystems, Artificial Life Journal, and Ecological Informatics.
+In 2025, Hogeweg has been elected as EMBO member in recognition of her outstanding scientific achievements as a pioneer in bioinformatics and theoretical biology.